 The adage adopt don’t shop is truly a double-edged sword, especially when it comes to pet ownership.
 Many people prefer to adopt a dog from a rescue and shelter and that is to be commended.
-However, many other people prefer to bring their new companion home from a breeder who has been diligent in performing genetic health testing, temperament testing, and carefully socialized and trained their puppies and adults.
-Neither adoption nor purchasing is right or wrong; it is simply a matter of preference.
+However, many other people prefer to bring their new companion home from a breeder who has been diligent in performing genetic health testing, temperament testing, and carefully socializing and training their puppies and adults.
+Neither adoption nor purchasing is right nor wrong; it is simply a matter of preference.

 If you are searching for a new Dachshund to add to your family, be sure to check out our section dedicated to responsible breeders and rescues.
 While Dachshund World does its very best to screen breeders and rescues, you will need to do your due diligence as well and thoroughly research the breeder or rescue you are interested in getting your next Dachshund from.